 Instructions

-• Melt butter or ghee in a large saucepan over medium-low heat.
+• Melt butter in a large saucepan over medium-low heat.
 Add onion and fennel; cook, stirring occasionally until tender, about 10 minutes.

 • Add potatoes, carrots, clam juice, water, salt, pepper and thyme.
 Bring to boil; reduce heat, cover and simmer until vegetable are just tender, 10 minutes.
 Add cod and shrimp; simmer, covered, until opaque, 5 minutes.

 • Gently stir in cream and heat through (do not boil).
-Sprinkle with parsley.
+Sprinkle with parsley and serve.

 two bowls of seafood chowder